TheNerdyCat/TheNerdyCat/README.md

 🏢 I'm a co-founder of a Data Science Consultancy called TwoKai.
 We're new, but have high aspirations.

-👀 I'm not smart, but I'm excellent at searching Stack Overflow.
+👀 I'm not super clever, but I'm excellent at searching Stack Overflow.

 📫 Reach out to me on edward.sims@twokai.com if you want to chat about anything!